Carbonfrost/f-spec/man/man1/fspec.1.md

 * `--loader-path`=<path>:
   Add a path to the loader search path.
 When the path is a file, this is the same as loading the specified assembly.
 If the path is a directory, then the directory is used to search for assemblies when an assembly reference must be loaded.
 This option can be specified multiple times.

+* `--no-config`:
+  When specified, configuration files are not loaded, which causes fspec(1) to use defaults.
+This also prevents options like `--previous-failures` from working because they implicitly depend upon results that were cached in `.fspec` directory.

 * `--no-diff`:
   Don't use unified diffs when assertion messages contain long strings